 - 1. Select the desired channel of transmission. - 2.
 Set the DYNAMIKE control fully clockwise. - 3.
-If the channel is clear, depress the press-to-talk switch on the microphone and speak in a normal voice.
+If the channel is clear, depress the push-to-talk switch on the microphone and speak in a normal voice.

-The S-RF meter will indicate relative power output.
+The S-RF meter will indicate relative power output and the modulation meter will indicate percentage of modulation as you speak into the microphone.